The Student Accounts Office at King’s is part of the Bursar’s Office.

 O. Parking on Campus

-Parking on the King’s campus is severely limited; the spots that are available are allotted on a priority basis.
+King’s campus parking is severely limited.
+Spots available are allotted on a priority basis.
 Students are advised that they will not be able to obtain a parking permit.

 1. King’s Students’ Union Fee

 King’s students in the Faculty of Arts & Social Sciences and the Faculty of Science are required to pay the Dalhousie society fee for their faculty.

 Students at King’s are required to pay the King’s Students’ Union Fee which, at the request of the King’s student body, is collected upon enrolment from each student.
 For more information, please see the “King’s Students’ Union” section of the calendar.